esamattis/lean-redux/README.md

 #### `options`

 - `scope: string|Array|Function` Scope the component to a part of the Redux state.
 Deep scopes can be defined with arrays.
-If a function it should return the final scope.
+Missing path values in the state will be automatically created as objects.
+If the value is a function it should return the final scope.
 Parent component props are passed to the function.
 If `scope` is passed as a prop from the parent component it will override the value defined here unless it's a function.
 - `getInitialState(): Object` Create default values for the scoped state.
 Like React component `getInitialState()` this is executed only once when the component is mounted.